 Amazing a read speed of 544MB/s, and a write speed of 471MB/s.
 The first-generation drive boasted 534MB/s, and a write speed of 449MB/s.
 2% Increased Read, 5% Increased Write speed.

 These are very impressive benchmarks compared to my previous OCZ Vertex 2 EX 80GB, and even other Sandforce drives running an older firmware.
 The AS SSD score is nearly 19% higher than the older firmware, and in one run I saw a Sequential Read speed of 511.95MB/s!
 Sadly most write speeds took a bit of a hit, but I’ll take the increase in reading speeds any day of the week.

 Note: Quite the 45,000 claimed on the packaging but it destroys my OCZ drive (it scored 216 vs 524 points).

 The new Sandforce SF-2281 3.3.4 firmware showed a speed increase of 200% for sequential reads and 512KB Incompressible data blocks, which more than makes up for the decreased write speeds.

-When Sandforce released the 3.3.2 firmware which fixed BSODs that a large number of SF-2281 users had, including myself I was extremely happy with the minor drop in performance for the sake of stability.
+When Sandforce released the 3.3.2 firmware which fixed BSODs that a large number of SF-2281 users had, including me I was extremely happy with the minor drop in performance for the sake of stability.
 With firmware 3.3.4 they’ve restored a lot of the lost speed and then found some they were hiding in reserve.

 The top incompressible data sequential speed I saw in AS SSD was 511.95MB/s which is higher than most drives available on the market including Intel’s new Intel 520 Series 120GB drive.
 Giving the fact we saw a drop in a minor drop in the write speeds I suspect there will be future firmware updates to further increase the performance of the SF-2281 drives with the revised.